We are God's Loving People

 Children's Church is offered each Sunday during the readings and sermon of the regular worship service.
 This is not just play time, but a worship experience that is geared toward preschool through elementary ages.
 The children return to the service for Holy Communion.

 Other discipleship-building activities and groups are offered throughout the year and will be especially emphasized in 2019 as we continue to develop small groups for Christian fellowship and support.

-12 NOON Wednesdays for Lunch and Learn!
+12 NOON Tuesdays for Lunch and Learn!
 Join us!

 Youth activities are scheduled throughout the year, and children and youth are welcomed into all aspects of the life of the church, including worship leadership, outreach events, and fellowship opportunities.